 DRAIN – sinks and bathtubs.
 These can be drowning hazards.

-ALWAYS LOCK TOOL SHEDS – where there are potential dangers lurking.
+LOCK TOOL SHEDS – where there are potential dangers lurking.

 PAINTS, POISONS, FERTILIZERS, PESTICIDE & BLEACH – Store on a very high shelf or safely locked away at all times.

-ANY TYPE OF FISHING GEAR – especially hooks and fishing line should always be out of your Dogue de Bordeaux’s reach.
+FISHING GEAR – especially hooks and fishing line should always be out of your Dogue de Bordeaux’s reach.

 BALCONIES – are to be made closed off.
 A small puppy can squirm through the railing and fall.
 A full grown Dogue de Bordeaux could easily jump over a standard height railing!